-We see so much more success in straw and other cup drinking when babies master an open cup first!
 To see our list of favorite open cups, click HERE in our Amazon Store.

 Step 2: Straw cup

-While open cups are wonderful for drinking at home, straw cups are preferred by parents for water drinking while on the go because they're oftentimes leak-proof (or at least leak-resistant).
+While open cups are wonderful for drinking at home, reusable straw cups are preferred by parents for water drinking while on the go because they're oftentimes leak-proof (or at least leak-resistant).
 Some people are moving away from disposable straws for environmental reasons, but it's still important to teach straw usage because most kids' cups utilize a reusable straw, and as you'll learn later that we don't want to use hard spout sippy cups for oral development and speech reasons.
 Straws also strengthen muscles in the mouth that are important for eating and talking.

 Some babies learn how to use a straw simply by placing one to their lips or by capturing some liquid in a straw with your finger and placing the other end in baby's mouth.
 Many babies, however, need a little help figuring out the straw.
 Below Judy will go through how she teaches straw usage with her clients.
 If your baby figures out a straw cup without issue, you can skip the Mr. Juice Bear/Honey Bear step, but it's very helpful for babies who don't figure out straws right away.

 Straw cup video 1: Mr. Juice Bear / Honey Bear